Juneo-io/juneogo/vms/platformvm/warp/README.md

 ## BLS Multi-Signatures with Public-Key Aggregation

-Avalanche Warp Messaging utilizes BLS multi-signatures with public key aggregation in order to verify messages signed by another Supernet.
-When a validator joins a Supernet, the P-Chain records the validator's BLS public key and NodeID, as well as a proof of possession of the validator's BLS private key to defend against [rogue public-key attacks](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html#mjx-eqn-eqaggsame).
+Avalanche Warp Messaging utilizes BLS multi-signatures with public key aggregation in order to verify messages signed by another Subnet.
+When a validator joins a Subnet, the P-Chain records the validator's BLS public key and NodeID, as well as a proof of possession of the validator's BLS private key to defend against [rogue public-key attacks](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html#mjx-eqn-eqaggsame).

-AWM utilizes the validator set's weights and public keys to verify that an aggregate signature has sufficient weight signing the message from the source Supernet.
+AWM utilizes the validator set's weights and public keys to verify that an aggregate signature has sufficient weight signing the message from the source Subnet.

 BLS provides a way to aggregate signatures off chain into a single signature that can be efficiently verified on chain.